Fact-checked by the onlinepaydaynews.com editorial team

 If a lender has already reported a late payment tied to an unauthorized renewal, borrowers can dispute that entry directly with Equifax, Experian, and TransUnion under the Fair Credit Reporting Act (FCRA).
 The dispute must include a copy of the CFPB complaint and the lender’s refund confirmation as supporting evidence.
 Results can appear on your credit report within 30–45 days of the bureau’s investigation completion.

-Key Takeaway: Beyond refund recovery, borrowers can force credit bureau corrections under the FCRA within 30–45 days using their CFPB complaint as evidence.
+Beyond the refund: Borrowers can force credit bureau corrections under the FCRA within 30–45 days using their CFPB complaint as evidence.
 One successful dispute of an illegal loan auto-renewal charge can also trigger lender-level regulatory action, per FTC guidance on FCRA dispute rights.

 How Can Borrowers Spot an Illegal Auto-Renewal Risk Before Signing?